Ballade des pendus

-The Ballade des pendus, literally "ballad of the hanged", also known as Epitaphe Villon or Frères humains, is the best-known poem by François Villon.
+The Ballade des pendus, literally "ballad of the hanged [men]", also known as Epitaphe Villon or Frères humains, is the best-known poem by François Villon.
 It is commonly acknowledged, although not clearly established, that Villon wrote it in prison while he awaited his execution.
 It was published posthumously in 1489 by Antoine Vérard.

 Title

 In the Coisline manuscript, this ballade has no title, and in the anthology Le Jardin de Plaisance et fleur de rethoricque printed in 1501 by Antoine Vérard, it is just called Autre ballade (literally, "Another ballad").
 It is titled Épitaphe Villon in the Fauchet manuscript and in Pierre Levet's 1489 edition, and it is called Épitaphe dudit Villon in the Chansonnier de Rohan.
 In his 1533 commented edition, Clément Marot names it: Épitaphe en forme de ballade, que feit Villon pour luy & pour ses compaignons s'attendant à estre pendu avec eulx, which translates approximately to: Epitaph in the form of a ballad, which Villon made for him & for his companions expecting to be hanged with them.
 The modern title is due to the romantics and is problematic because it reveals the identity of the narrators too early and compromises the effect of surprise desired by Villon.

 The title Epitaph Villon and its derivatives are also improper and confusing, because Villon had already written a real epitaph for himself at the end of Testament (around 1884 to 1906).
-Moreover, this title (and in particular the Marot's version) implies that Villon composed the work while awaiting his hanging, remains in question.
+Moreover, this title (and in particular the Marot's version) implies that Villon composed the work in 1462 while awaiting his hanging, remains in question.
+(Villon was pardoned in January 1463 and there is no record of his later life.)

 Villon's historians and commentators have now mostly resolved to designate this ballad by its first words: Frères humains (literally, "Human brothers"), as is customary when the author has assigned no title.

 The title Ballade des pendus subsequently given to this ballad is all the less appropriate since there already exists a ballad with that title by Théodore de Banville, in his one-act play Gringoire (1866).
 This ballad has been renamed Le Verger du Roi Louis, but that is not the title given by the author either.